Wall Lane, Arizona

 Wall Lane is a census-designated place and colonia in Yuma County, in the U.S. state of Arizona.
 The population was 415 at the 2010 census.

 Geography

 According to the U.S. Census Bureau, the community has an area of 0.436 mi2, all land.

 Education

 Wall Lane is served by the Crane Elementary School District and the Yuma Union High School District.

+The zoned elementary and middle schools are Mesquite School (elementary) and Crane Middle School.
+Cibola High School is the zoned high school.